nextgis/helper_scripts/README.md

 # Script list and detailes

 * geojson2ngw - take folder with .geojson files, upload it to ngw, create simple styles
+* layers2ngw - more smart version, take folder with .geojson and geotiff files, upload it to ngw, create simple styles
 * ngw_service_create
 * wfs2ngw - sync wfs -> ngw vector layers.
 The layer should be created from geojson formed by gdal (i.e. ogr2ogr)
 * dict_sync - sync lookup tables with remote sources